Compare the best Registered Agent services below or get Mark Cuban's recommended one.

 While you can always change your resident agent down the line, we think it’s essential to pick the right resident agent for your business starting at the formation phase.
 You should also keep an eye on your compliance standing to ensure nothing goes awry along the way.

 In Maryland, there aren’t many complicated requirements for resident agent eligibility.
-Any individual or business entity located within the state can serve as your company’s resident agent.
-The only requirements are that they have a permanent address in Maryland and that your company itself can not serve as its own resident agent (although you or one of your co-owners may assume this role individually).
+Any individual or business entity authorized to conduct business in the state can serve as your company’s resident agent.
+The only requirements are that they have a permanent address in Maryland and that your company itself can’t serve as its own resident agent (although you or one of your co-owners may assume this role individually).

 Yes.
 If your resident agent is an individual, that person must live in Maryland.
 If your agent is a business entity, that company must either be a domestic Maryland business or one with the authority to conduct business in the state.

 Maryland keeps the process of changing your resident agent pretty simple.
 All you have to do is download the Resolution to Change Principal Office and/or Resident Agent form, fill it out, and submit it to the Department of Assessments and Taxation.
 Include the $25 filing fee, and you’re set to go.
-For more information on how to change your resident agent in Maryland, look here.
+For more information, see our Maryland change of resident agent page.

 Unless you choose to expedite your filings, Maryland only charges $25 for the process of changing your resident agent.
 File correctly, and that’s all you’ll have to pay.
 However, if you file late (causing a lapse in your resident agent coverage), you may incur additional penalties and fees, so we highly recommend filing this as soon as your agent resigns.